City of Heroes

 Massively multiplayer online RPG game based on a comic book has a large and growing subscription user base

-City of Heroes is one of the fastest-selling massively multiplayer games of all time in North America.
+In 2004, City of Heroes was one of the fastest-selling massively multiplayer games of all time in North America.
 The comic book-inspired game from San Jose-based Cryptic Studios has some amazing numbers both at retail stores in North America and with its current subscriber base.

-In three months, City of Heroes has reached 180,000 active users and continues to grow.
-And for the third straight month, it's topping retail sales charts.
+In three months, City of Heroes reached 180,000 active users and continues to grow.
+And for the third straight month, it was topping retail sales charts.

 Just as amazing is active subscriber numbers of City of Heroes.
 The game launched on April 28 and already has reached a total of 180,000 active users.
 "We're very proud of the growth of City of Heroes and we'd like to thank all our customers for making it such a huge success," says NCsoft North America President Robert Garriott.
 "At this point, the game has yet to be launched in Asia or Europe, so these numbers are just from our North American service and we find that especially gratifying."